Rest on Me

 Rest on Me is the first studio album by Kim Carnes.
 It was released in 1971 (see 1971 in music) on Amos Records and reissued on A&M Records in the late 1970s.
-The album (minus the opening song) was also released on CD on many European budget labels in the early 1990s - but with all tracks remixed and, rather curiously, running at a markedly low speed.
+The album (minus the opening song) was also released on CD on many European budget labels in the early 1990s - but with all tracks remixed and running at a markedly low speed.
 Most tracks were also lengthened, simply by repeating parts of the tracks.
 In 2012, the original album was re-mastered and made available, complete and at the correct speed, as an internet download in 2012 and on CD on the Essential Media Group label the following year.

 Background

-Carnes began her recording career with The New Christy Minstrels.
+Carnes began her recording career with the New Christy Minstrels.
 After meeting producer Jimmy Bowen in 1971, she signed a recording contract with Amos Records.
 Following the album's release, Carnes and her husband David Ellingson issued a standalone single titled "It's Love That Keeps It All Together", also produced by Bowen.

 Critical reception

 Cash Box described "To Love" as "an interesting up tempo tune in a highly commercial vein", and a "fine performance" by Carnes.
-They described Rest on Me as a "fabulous album", noting Carnes' ability to interpret songs well.
+The magazine described Rest on Me as a "fabulous album", noting Carnes' ability to interpret songs well.
 Billboard noted the album's similarities with artists including Carole King, Carly Simon and Gayle McCormick, adding that Carnes is "distinctive in her own right".